Tango-Rocker/batch-challenge/README.md

 ## Overview

 The application leverages concurrency to process large CSV files efficiently.
 It uses a modular design with distinct components handling parsing, writing, relaying streams, and summarizing data.
-The project is configured to run in a Docker environment, with PostgreSQL as the database backend.
+T he project is configured to run in a Docker environment, with PostgreSQL as the database backend.

 ## Requirements